 Which day is cheapest to fly to El Paso?

 At the moment, Sunday is the most economical day to take a flight to El Paso.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-El Paso flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+El Paso flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight in the evening will likely mean higher prices.